Short on time? Our pick for the best family tent is the REI Co-op Wonderland 6 with the Mudroom.

 The Kelty Discovery Basecamp 6 as one of the best family tents for those with a toddler because it’s big enough to fit a portable crib, and it works with a new family’s budget.

-Since this is a six-person tent, you should have ample room for two adults and two kids (plus toddler accessories).
+Since this tent sleeps six, you should have ample room for two adults and two kids (plus toddler accessories).
 Plus, as your toddler grows, you’ll still have plenty of space for everyone.

 As a more affordable tent, it’s best suited for warm weather.
 Additionally, it only has one door.
-These details aren’t deal-breakers, especially in such a large tent, but it can be nice to have two entries for easy access.
+These details aren’t deal-breakers, especially for large camping tents, but it can be nice to have two entries for easy access.

 Kelty is not a budget brand, but this tent is undoubtedly one of the cheapest tents on my list.
 Ultimately, the Kelty is an excellent bang for your buck and won’t break your toddler-strained budget.